 What it is

 Friend groups follow seasons.
 There's a spring where a group forms fast around a school, a job, a team, or a neighborhood.
-A summer where it flourishes and feels permanent.
-Then a fall: someone moves, someone has kids, the job changes, and the group thins.
+A summer where it flourishes and feels permanent, like it was always going to be these people.
+Then a fall: someone moves, someone has kids, the job changes, and the group thins without anyone meaning for it to.
 And a winter where it goes quiet.
 The modern world demands perpetual summer from everything, endless growth and constant connection, but relationships have never worked that way.
-Gardens don't, either.
+Gardens don't either, and nobody accuses a garden of failing in November.

 Why it matters